 Be wary of relying on sale prices of foreclosed properties.
 Foreclosures sell at a significant discount compared to conventional home sales.
 Assessment boards know this, so the more you can support your case with sales data from conventional home sales, the better.

 Some counties and municipalities provide advice on how to assemble information on comparable sales and put together a presentation to the board.
 In general though, you're going to have to research it on your own.

 Making your presentation

-When you make your presentation though, just remember to stay focused on making a good argument for the actual value of your property - appeals boards won't be swayed by references to financial hardship, the other taxes you past, your military record or other evidence of good citizenship - all that matters is what your home is worth on the market.
+When you make your presentation, stay focused on making a good argument for the actual value of your property.
+Property tax appeals boards won't be swayed by references to financial hardship, the other taxes you past, your military record or other evidence of good citizenship - all that matters is what your home is worth on the market.
 The more objectively and persuasively you can make that case, the better your chances are.